 Opening the top drawer, I saw it – the leather journal I had given him to write about his life.
 He had said several times that he wanted to do it, and so I thought I was being helpful when I gave it to him.
 Slowly, I opened the journal.
 There, in the handwriting I recognized as my father’s, was written, “My name is Oscar West and I was born in Hot Springs, Arkansas”.
 I turned the page.
 “My name is Oscar West and I was born in Hot Springs, Arkansas”.
 Again, I turned the page, “My name is Oscar West and I was born in Hot Springs, Arkansas”.
 The words were written on the next three pages, and there was nothing after that.
 I laid the journal in the box with the other few things that were left in his room.
 His blue and white seersucker bathrobe, the khaki pants from L.L.Bean that he wore every day, the shoes he wore on our walks around his neighborhood and the hearing aids that never seemed to work.
-David lifted the box and we left the room, closing the door behind us.
+David lifted the box and we left the room, closing the door behind us for the last time.

 As we drove to the evaluation, I began to quiz him, hoping that he would remember the answers for the clinicians who would be seeing him over the next several hours.
 “Do you remember the date?
 It’s February 16th.
 Remember?
 Valentine’s Day was just day before yesterday and that is always on the 14th.
 And the year, Dad?
 It’s 2002 – it just changed last month.”
 As we approached the clinic, I noticed the sign above the corridor, “The University of Pittsburgh Alzheimer Research Center”.
 Saliva poured into my mouth and I feared I would be sick.
 I ignored it, telling myself that not everyone who was evaluated was diagnosed positively.
 Dad would be one of the ones that would walk away no different than when he walked in.
 He would not have the label “Alzheimer’s patient”.
 He would leave unscathed.